Why Choose Us?

 - Each term there are MCR dinners, talks and research events, given by a mix of current graduates, Fellows and visitors.

-- High-quality accommodation options are available during the first year of your programme, and wherever you live you are welcome to use the full range of facilities in College.
+- High-quality accommodation options are available for full-time graduates during the first year of your programme, and wherever you live you are welcome to use the full range of facilities in College.

-- Each year we offer a range of scholarships at Masters and DPhil levels, some endowed by donors, others in partnership with Departments or the University.
-In addition, all graduate students are eligible for a range of grants and prizes towards research, field trips, attendance at conferences, purchase of books, or hosting a research event.
+- Each year we offer full-time graduates a range of scholarships at Masters and DPhil levels, some endowed by donors, others in partnership with Departments or the University.
+In addition, both full-time and part-time graduate students are eligible for a range of grants and prizes towards research, field trips, attendance at conferences, purchase of books, or hosting a research event.

 - Each student meets with the Master, the Dean of Graduates and their College Adviser at least once each year for an Academic Review.
 Should any problems arise during your studies in Oxford then the College is well placed to offer support and advice.